markjnkim/es_mod/04-Web-APIs/content/lesson-3-update-delete.md

 > **Pro Tip:** Any function that you create in the global scope can be accessed by the DevTools console.
 This is a great way to test if functions are working rather than trying to find a place in your code to call it.

 The last thing we're missing in `createTaskActions()` is the dropdown, or to be exact, the `<select>` element.
-After the delete button is appeneded, but before the `return` statement, add the following block of code:
+After the delete button is appended, but before the `return` statement, add the following block of code:

 ```js
 var statusSelectEl = document.createElement("select");